Share Transfer Services

 • Complying with legal and regulatory obligations

 In private limited companies, the process is subject to certain restrictions in the Articles of Association (AOA), while in public companies, shares are generally freely transferable.
+Understanding and executing share transfer correctly helps maintain good governance and preserves the interests of both the company and its shareholders.

 Legal Basis under Companies Act, 2013